Best Private Dining Rooms in Covent Garden

 For more glitz than twinkle we recommend Balthazar and Asia di Cuba.
 Balthazar sports its own separate entrance as well as their fab first floor private room for 60 guests seated and menus start at just £50 for three courses (inc tea, coffee & petit fours).

-These venues have great ‘wow’ factor and are perfect for after-parties, celebrations, all sorts of partying as well as smaller meetings and intimate dining.
+These venues have a great ‘wow’ factor and are perfect for after-parties, celebrations, all sorts of partying as well as smaller meetings and intimate dining.